javiertoledo/bootstrap-rating-input/README.md

     <input class="rating" data-clearable="remove" id="some_id" name="your_awesome_parameter" type="number" />

 The content of `data-clearable` will appear as label for the link.
-You can set a space or a &amp;nbsp; to make it appear as a naked close icon.
+If no value is provided the plugin will display just the clear icon.

 ### Can I use custom icon classes?